plastering/plastering/README.md

 3. Workflow usage scenario:
     1. Each part is initiated with the raw data for a target building in the format described in [Data Format](#data_format).
     1. In each iteration, each part runs algorithm sequentially.
-    2. In each part, it receieves raw
+    2. In each part, it receieves the result from the previous part and samples from an expert if necessary.

 ## Benchmark